Stoke

 "It will take as long as it takes to deal with that site but the minute it is made safe we will reopen the road for public use"

-Cllr Jane Ashworth, leader of Stoke-on-Trent City Council had previously told Nub News that the building's owner had been in talks with the council about a demolition plan but it is currently unclear if the entire building will be pulled down.
+Cllr Jane Ashworth, leader of Stoke-on-Trent City Council had previously told Nub News that the building's owner had been in talks with the council but it is currently unclear if the entire building will be pulled down.

 Speaking in July, Cllr Ashworth said: "On Wednesday [9 July] we are expecting the next letter from them confirming their legal department agrees the building needs to come down."